 Handing a child the toy he wants, instead of letting him crawl across

-the room for it or try his best to crawl for it; fulfilling his/her every
+the room for it or try his/her best to crawl for it; fulfilling his/her every

 before s/he really needs or desires them;

-loading him down with toys
+loading her/him down with toys

 and other shiny beautiful things

 desires them; emphasizing the

 importance of grades in school

 of education. . .

 all of these things tend to weaken

 the muscles a child should be

 that when the time comes to

 function independently, he will

 have the strength he needs.